-When you feel a tremor, you should first of all take cover, protecting your head with your arms or belongings such as a bag, cushion, or coat.
+When you feel strong tremors, take cover, protecting your head with your arms or belongings such as a bag, cushion, or coat.
+Tremors can cause doors and windows to warp, so ensure your escape route by opening one before taking cover.
 Strong shaking usually lasts less than a minute.
 However, because large aftershocks can occur, once the initial tremor is over evacuation should be carried out swiftly.

 Take cover under a sturdy table or desk.
-Tremors can sometimes cause doors and windows to warp, so ensure your escape route by opening one in advance.
 Once the tremors stop immediately extinguish any open flames (stoves, heaters, candles, etc.), and turn off breakers and gas valves before evacuating.
 In crowded urban residential areas it is especially important to safeguard against the outbreak and spread of fires.

 Beware of debris from damaged buildings, walls, telephone poles, traffic lights, falling glass, billboards, etc., and make your way to an open space.
 Avoid walking in roadways whenever possible.

 Inside buildings, shopping complexes and underground shopping centers